hayeseoin/hosts-file-hyper-v/README.md

-# Hyper V Generatory from Hosts File
+# Hyper-V Hosts File Manager

 The scripts in this repo add the IPs of any running Hyper-V VMs to the hosts file on windows.
 They also enable forwarding between the WSL and Default Switch in Hyper-V, enabling SSH from WSL to a Hyper-V VM.